 By late '94, the Wonder Woman office had decided they also wanted in on that action.
 Enter Artemis of Bana-Mighdall, the kindest and most open-minded member of a splinter tribe of Amazons... which meant she was still a Hot-BloodedJerkass several magnitudes more violent than Diana on her worst day.
 Artemis' tenure as Diana's Anti-Hero Substitute was a lot shorter, lasting only about six issues (and a handful of cameos in Justice League titles and the like) before she was killed off.
 A while later, she was resurrected, become a part-time demon slayer, and ultimately mellowed out into a regular member of Diana's supporting cast.

 Aquaman became a version of this in The '90s and lasting until Infinite Crisis.
 He grew his beard out to adopt a Father Neptune look, and lost one of his hands and had it replaced first by a hook and then by a form-changing magical water-hand.
 He also adopted a more aggressive attitude on behalf of Atlantis.
 These changes were actually very well-received by much of the DCU's fanbase, and is considered an implementation of this trope that actually worked, as the goal of Peter David's revamp was to essentially rescue Aquaman from the scrappy heap that Superfriends had left him in.
-Unfortunately, years later much of the general public is still unaware of the revamp, and still picture poor Arthur as he was in Superfriends.
+Unfortunately, until the release of the movie, much of the general public was still unaware of the revamp, and still pictured poor Arthur as he was in Superfriends.
 One thing that saved Aquaman from the negative qualities of the 90s anti-hero is that the book was often funny, and while he might have had more of an edge, he didn't take himself too seriously either.
 Because, you know, Peter David.

 The Authority represent an entire Justice League of Nineties Anti-Heroes.
 They are, however, unusually idealistic for their kind, as part of their remit is to "make the world a better place".
 Their methods, however, seem to involve copious amounts of ultra-graphic violence (no Thou Shalt Not Kill for them), ruthless cynicism towards their enemies, and disdain for opposing points of view — they once overthrew the government of the United States.